AndreaRibuoli/RIBY/README.md

 QP2_dword_t is an *unsigned long long int* so Qp2malloc is not limited in the size value and offers an extra service: sets the 8 bytes buffer (we are addressing with the second argument) as the PASE address to the newly allocated teraspace storage.

-Let us start with this last API.
-We soon notice that while we were able to specify an ARG\_MEMPTR in the argument list there is no such thing as a **RESULT\_MEMPTR**.
-If we invoke \_ILECALLX specifying **-11** as the result\_type we receive an error **ILECALL\_INVALID\_RESULT (2)** (*The result_type value is invalid*).
+Let us start with thE last API of the list.
+W e soon notice that while we were able to specify an *ARG\_MEMPTR* in the argument list there is no such thing as a **RESULT\_MEMPTR**.
+If we invoke \_ILECALLX specifying **-11** as the result\_type we receive an error **ILECALL\_INVALID\_RESULT (2)** (*The result\_type value is invalid*).

-On the other hand the specifications for \_ILECALLX offer an extra option: any **positive value** for the result\_type can be used when the function result is an aggregate (structure or union).
+On the other hand the specifications for the result\_type in \_ILECALLX offer an extra option: any **positive value** for the result\_type can be used when the function result is an aggregate (structure or union).
 An aggregate function result is returned in a buffer allocated by the caller and passed to the target ILE procedure using a special field in the argument list (bytes 17-32 of the *base*).
-We will use this technique to receive the ILE pointer.
+We will use this technique to receive the ILE pointer treating it as a generic aggregate of size 16.
 We will prepare an ILEpointer variable and pass its address in the aggregate field.

+This is what we are doing in the [Ruby script that plays with Space Pointers](playing_space_pointers.rb).

-We will use this approach with `malloc`, `_C_TS_malloc` and `_C_TS_malloc64` respectively.
-In these three APIs there is no opportunity to directly read back a PASE pointer.
+We use this same approach also with `malloc`, `_C_TS_malloc` and `_C_TS_malloc64` respectively.
+In these three extra APIs there is no opportunity to directly read back a PASE pointer.
 The question that arises is how we can convert a buffer containing a generic ILE pointer (in its original format) while in PASE.

+As I previously mentioned, there are various extensions to the *AIX libc.a*.
+Some of these take care of converting pointers.
+The **[_CVTSPP](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_74/apis/pase__cvtspp.htm)** function converts *a teraspace address in a tagged space pointer* to an equivalent IBM PASE for i memory address.
+Only teraspace addresses have an equivalent in the private address space of the process.

+Assuming ILE malloc returns a teraspace address (as with *Qp2malloc*) we will be able to handle the conversion in PASE by -dynamically- using the *_CVTSPP* () function.

 ----
 ### 8. to execute a service program entry call from PASE